OCamlverse/ocamlverse.github.io/content/weak_type_variables.md

-If a term could be used in several different typing contexts (i.e., when the type of the term varies), then it is denoted by a type variable in the term type.
+If a term could be used in several different typing contexts (i.e., when the type of the term varies), then it is denoted by a type variable in the type of the term.
 For example, `'a list` denotes a term that fits into any place where some list is expected, e.g., `int list`, `float list`, etc. We call such types _polymorphic_, as opposed to _monomorphic_ types.
 (Monomorphic types are sometimes called _ground_ types.
 These are types without any type variables.)

 In OCaml, the type of a term is inferred from its definition.
 OCaml tries to find the most unrestrictive type, i.e., the most general